19hours/sg-statutes/Acts/Parliamentary Pensions Act.md

 (3) Subject to sections 13 and 15, a pension under this section shall continue for the life of the person to whom it is payable but shall not be payable in respect of any period during which he is again a Member or is a candidate for election to Parliament; at the end of that period the pension shall again be payable and shall be re-computed under subsection (2) with the addition of any further period of reckonable service to the period of his former reckonable service as a Member.

-(4) For the purposes of subsections (2) and (2A), “annual salary” means the annual equivalent of the highest monthly rate of salary (excluding any non-pensionable allowances) received by a Member during any period of his service as a Member.
+(4) For the purposes of subsections (2) and (2A), “annual salary” means the annual equivalent of the highest monthly rate of salary (excluding any non-pensionable allowances) received by a Member during any period of his reckonable service as a Member.

+[Act 21 of 2012 wef 21/05/2011]

 (5) For the purposes of subsection (3), a person who ceases to be a Member in consequence of the dissolution of Parliament shall be treated as a candidate for election from the date of the dissolution if he seeks re-election at the next general election.

 ### Pensions in respect of service as Prime Minister, Deputy Prime Minister, Speaker, Ministers and other office-holders

-4\.—(1) Subject to the provisions of this Act, a person may be granted a pension under this section, in addition to any pension that may be granted to him under section 3, in respect of his reckonable service in any office if, after 1st September 1978, he ceases at any time to hold office and has —

-(a) not less than 8 years’ reckonable service as an office-holding Member (whether continuously or not); and
+4\.—(1) Subject to the provisions of this Act, a person may be granted a pension under this section, in addition to any pension that may be granted to him under section 3, in respect of his reckonable service in any office if, after 1st September 1978, he ceases at any time to hold office and has not less than 8 years’ reckonable service as an office-holding Member (whether continuously or not).

-(b) attained the age of 50 years.
+(a) [Deleted by Act 21 of 2012 wef 21/05/2011]

+(b) [Deleted by Act 21 of 2012 wef 21/05/2011]

+[Act 21 of 2012 wef 21/05/2011]

 (2) The annual amount of pension payable to an office-holding Member shall be —